Open Container Law: Tailgating & Public Intoxication Charges in Pittsburgh, PA

-Can I be arrested for drinking while tailgating?
+Can I be arrested for drinking while tailgating in Pennsylvania?

 Although specific private parking lots at and around Heinz Field where people like to tailgate for Steelers and Panthers games may allow drinking, any time you leave private property your actions are subject to police scrutiny.
 Police can charge you for an open container if you are walking around with an open beer between bars or between the car and the stadium.
 Nonetheless, the harder charge to avoid is public drunkenness.

 In Pennsylvania, a person can be arrested for public drunkenness if he or she is “in any public place manifestly under the influence of alcohol to the degree that he may endanger himself or other persons or property, or annoy persons in his vicinity.”
 As you can see, this is a relatively wide definition.
 When you are tailgating and excited for a game, you may be loudly chanting or running around in a way that could be considered annoying to an officer.
 This means that the police could arrest any person who seems out of control or simply more intoxicated than the other people in a group.
 If you stand out for some reason to a police officer, you could be questioned.
 It is important to remember, though, that police around the stadium during tailgates usually aren’t targeting people to arrest for public drunkenness, so by simply staying by your car in a place where drinking is permitted, you may avoid these charges altogether.